vandot/locert/README.md

 In combination with [lodns](https://github.com/vandot/lodns) provides easy setup for testing application with https enabled.

+To enable support for custom CA in Firefox on Windows and MacOS per [official document](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox#w_using-built-in-windows-and-macos-support) inside `about:config` set `security.enterprise_roots.enabled` to `true`.

-*Note: current implementaion doesn't work with Firefox and Java, implementation planned in the future.*
+*Note: current implementaion doesn't work with Firefox on Linux, implementation planned in the future.*

 ## Installation
 Download correct binary from the latest [release](https://github.com/vandot/locert/releases) and place it somewhere in the PATH.